 The Monsters Garden exhibition has been running in Tel Aviv for several years.
 So far, since the show is aimed at families with children, it was open during summer vacations.
-Last year the display was at Eretz Israel Museum, and this year it takes place at Tel Aviv Convention Center.

 The show was created by Yossi Abulafia, Ephraim Sidon, and many other talented artists.
 Here is the official video telling about the creation of the concept and the monsters.